ZetechUni/python/docs/git-github-setup.md

 ### Activity 1:

 - Create a GitHub Repository using your account.
+- Use your GitHub username as the name of the repository, (Exact characters)
 - Clone the repository to your local environment, using either git or gh-cli.
 - Create a new file: